JonBit2/COVID-pandemic/README.md

 COVID-19 spreads mainly among people who are in close contact (within about 6 feet) for a prolonged period.
 Spread happens when an infected person coughs, sneezes, or talks, and droplets from their mouth or nose are launched into the air and land in the mouths or noses of people nearby.
 The droplets can also be inhaled into the lungs.
 Recent studies indicate that people who are infected but do not have symptoms likely also play a role in the spread of COVID-19.

 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes.
 However, this is not thought to be the main way the virus spreads.
 COVID-19 can live for hours or days on a surface, depending on factors such as sunlight, humidity, and the type of surface.
-Social distancing helps limit opportunities to come in contact with contaminated surfaces and infected people outside the home.
+Social distancing to limit opportunities to come in contact with contaminated surfaces and infected people outside the home.

 Although the risk of severe illness may be different for everyone, anyone can get and spread COVID-19.
 Everyone has a role to play in slowing the spread and protecting themselves, their family, and their community.